 - Selection of participants is equitable.

-- The researcher is cognizant of the special considerations of vulnerable populations, such as children, pregnant women, and the economically disadvantaged.
+- The researcher is cognizant of the special considerations of vulnerable populations, such as children, individuals with impaired decision-making ability, and the economically disadvantaged.

 - Informed consent follows IRB guidelines, and is appropriately documented.

 - The researchers monitor the collected data to ensure the safety of the participants.

 - The privacy of participants is protected and the data is kept confidential.

 There are three levels of committee response to an application:

 - Approvedwithout modification.
 The researcher may proceed upon receiving the official approval letter.

 - Minor required modification(s)Some proposals require minor modifications to the protocol or consent form, but the study is essentially considered "approvable".
 The researcher must address the concerns identified by the committee.
 The researcher will submit the modifications and can begin the research upon receiving the official approval letter.

 - Not approved.
 The researcher must address substantial concerns identified by the committee and resubmit the application for further review.